fredfeng/CS162/homework/hw3/README.md

 - multiplication
 - factorial

-Provide your solution in `lib/meta/encodings.ml`.
-You may find it helpful to first define those functions in OCaml using `elim_nat`, and then translate them into $\lambda$-calculus.
+Provide your solution in `lib/meta/encodings.txt`.
+You may find it helpful to first define those functions in OCaml using `elim_nat`, and then translate them into $\lambda^+$.

 Feel free to add unit tests in `test/test_meta.ml`.
 You can also verify your solution in $\lambda^+$ using your own interpreter or the reference interpreter on CSIL.